Understanding the Role of Coconut Oil for Crepey Skin

 6. Use consistently for 4-6 weeks - To evaluate effectiveness for your skin type

-Best Times for Application
+Best Times to apply

 Safety Considerations and Potential Drawbacks